shano/biogen/README.md

 This requires wxPython.
 There's a installer guide [here](http://wiki.wxpython.org/How%20to%20install%20wxPython).

+Plus whatever's in the requirements.txt using `pip install -r requirements.txt`.

 # How to run
 1. Run `python biogen.py project_root_folder` via the command line.
 This root folder is the parent folder for all your bioinformatic algorithms coursework.
-For example /home/user/Documents/bioinformatics
+For example `/home/user/Documents/bioinformatics`

 2. Answer the questions that pop-up on the screen.